SioKCronin/website/content/vision.md

 * Serving data
 * Protecting data

-And yet, the technical system is only part of the story.
+Yet the technical system is only part of the story.
 Engineering is a human enterprise.
 If we care about finding engigneering solutions, we must care deeply about the human cultures that foster their emergence.
 For me, this is rooted both in nuturing communities of practice as well as supporting the actualization